krimlabs/krimlabs.com/content/posts/startup-ideas-from-jan-2020.md

 *Problem*

 "I'm a spinach farmer" can also be expressed as "I teach the Earth to speak Spinach instead of Grass".
-Poetic creativty is only a matter of inputs.
+Poetic creativity is only a matter of inputs.
 It's hard to absorb large amounts of inspiration and summon it at will.

 *Solution*